-I’ve just returned from a 2 week trip to Nepal, and it’s been an incredible experience combining white-water rafting, trekking, culture, and even a conga line at one point!
+In May 2017, I took a 2 week trip to Nepal.
+It was an incredible experience combining white-water rafting, trekking, culture, and even a conga line at one point!
 It’s fair to say, that I’ve got more than one story to tell, and I will be sharing them with you over the next few weeks.
 Before that though, I wanted to give you my impressions of Nepal, and the memories that this trip has created for me.

 10 Things I learned from my trip to Nepal